 A relatively large number of people in Sinking Spring telecommute to their jobs.
 Overall, about 10.93% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sinking Spring is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Sinking Spring doesn't have a public transportation system that people use for their commute.

 In terms of college education, Sinking Spring is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.66% of adults in Sinking Spring have a college degree.